 Representing a region of 9,000 square miles and 7.2 million people, the North Texas Commission advocates for issues with no city or county boundary, such as long-range water planning, air quality and the business vitality of our corporate community.

 The North Texas Commission members work together in the year leading up to each Texas Legislative session to outline priorities important to the economic vitality of our region.
 The 2017 Legislative Priorities for the upcoming Texas Legislature’s 85th session focus on pro-growth state tax and regulatory policies that grow our economy and attract investment.
-You can view the NTC Legislative Priorities at this link: ntc-2017-legislative-priorities
+Click here to view a scorecard on how our priorities fared during the regular session: NTC 2017 Legislative Priorities Final_July Update

 Additionally, the North Texas Commission Board approved a resolution supporting the Texas high-speed rail project connecting North Texas with Houston.
 This project is key to ensuring a robust transportation system as our two regions continue to prosper, especially as traffic congestion is expected to double in the next 20 years.